damonlynch/showinfilemanager/README.md

     :param open_not_select_directory: if the URI or path is a directory and not a file, open the directory itself in the file manager, rather than selecting it and displaying it in its parent directory.
     :param file_manager: executable name to use.
 If not specified, then get_valid_file_manager() will determine which file manager to use.
+    :param verbose: if True print command to be executed before launching it
     """
 ```